-In addition to sensor rules and geofences, user can create dwelling, detention, utilization, stock and online rules.
-Once created, a rule can be associated with a device.
-The association means that every time a telemetry is received from the device, it will be evaluated against the rule conditions.
-When the evaluation status of the device changes, an event is recorded and a notification is generated.
+In addition to sensor rules and geofences, users can also create dwelling, detention, utilization, stock and online rules.
+Once created, a rule can be associated to a device (if applicable).
+The association means that every time a telemetry is received from the device, it will be evaluated against the rule condition.
+As soon as the evaluation changes (for example, from true to false), an event will be recorded and a notification will be triggered.

-A device is considered to be dwelling when it has stayed inside an associated geofence for longer than the specified dwelling threshold duration.
-With dwelling rules user can keep track of the devices ageing in geofences and get alarmed when the device has stayed inside a geofence for too long.
+A device is considered to be dwelling when it has stayed inside a device-associated geofence for longer than the specified threshold duration.
+Users can keep track of devices ageing in geofences and get notified when a device has stayed inside a geofence for too long.

-User can get notified when the number of devices inside the stock geofence crosses the specified overstock and understock limit thresholds.
+Users can get notified when a number of devices inside a geofence crosses the specified overstock and understock limit thresholds.
 Unlike other rules, stock rules cannot be associated to a device.
-Instead, a stock rule is related to a geofence, which is specified in the stock rule configuration.
+Instead, a stock rule is associated to a geofence, which is specified in the stock rule configuration.

-A device is in detention when it has stayed continuously stationary for longer than specified threshold duration.
-User can get alarmed when the device has been stationary for too long.
+A device is in detention when it has remained stationary for longer than the specified threshold duration.
+Users can get notified when the device has been stationary for too long.

-A device is utilized when it is considered moving or when it has been continuously stationary only for the allowed threshold duration and not more.
-User gets notified when the device has been taken into use.
+A device is considered to be utilized when it is moving or if it has been stationary for no longer than the allowed threshold duration.
+Users get notified when the device was taken back into use after having been stationary.